aetherra/stardust/workspaces/README.md

 `--push`: Push the images to docker registry.
 This only exists for the GitHub workflow and for devs and serves no purpose to others.

 `--quiet`: Suppress logs in the console.

+`--images`: Comma separated list of images to build with no spaces e.g. `--images chromium,firefox,zen`